hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 	It provides a lightweight IOC container and a simple POJO based programming model, and also contains lots of glue codes for Java EE specification support and popular open source framework integration.

-	With the benifit of Spring, it makes Java EE development without container become true, and also eases the Java EE testing.
+	With the benefit of Spring, it makes Java EE development without container become true, and also eases the Java EE testing.
 In the past years, Spring was considered as the defacto standard of Java EE development.

 * Spring MVC